postliminal/site-project-ece202/content/posts/4design.md

 # Localization Methods using RSS
 ## Initial Model: Geometrical Application

-Trilateration is a navigation position methodology based on simultaneous ranging from, traditionally, three trackers.Through the use of three beacons and their associated Received Signal Strength Indicator, RSSI.
+Trilateration is a navigation position methodology based on simultaneous ranging from, traditionally, three trackers.Through the use of three beacons and their associated Received Signal Strength Indicator, RSS.
 Trilateration can be used to estimate the location of an unknown point in space.
-Distances (d_one, d_two, d_three) are measured by an RSSI signal.
+Distances (d_one, d_two, d_three) are measured by an RSS signal.
 The location of an unknown point of interest can be found by solving a system of quadratic equations.
 A baseline approach for Trilateration in python was used to build the intuiton and direction of this localization project.
 The motivating paper for this exploration is listed below and highly recommended for anyone interested in learning about this technique and overall discipline.